uthbees/godot-rust-game/README.md

 1. Install Rust: https://rustup.rs/
 2. Install Godot: https://godotengine.org/download
-3. Compile the Rust extension with `cargo build`
+3. Compile the Rust extension with `cargo build` (run within the rust directory)
 4. Open the Godot project in the Godot editor
 5. Press the run button in the top right corner